Empowering Montana: NorthWestern Energy’s expanded role at the Colstrip Power Plant

 Fact:

 Out-of-state owners (Avista, Puget Sound Energy) must exit the Colstrip Power Plant due to Washington state law — not because of cost.
-Their departure gives NorthWestern Energy the chance to secure reliable, affordable, on-demand energy for our customers at no acquisition (or upfront) cost, increasing ownership to 55% and ensuring Montanans’ energy needs are prioritized.
+Their departure gives NorthWestern Energy the chance to secure reliable, affordable, on-demand energy for our customers at no cost, ensuring Montanans’ energy needs are prioritized.

 Myth: